juliencombattelli/env-config/README.md

 echo "$USER ALL=(ALL) NOPASSWD: ALL" | sudo tee /etc/sudoers.d/$USER > /dev/null && sudo chmod 0440 /etc/sudoers.d/$USER
 # Source the env-config init script
 source ./ec-init-build-env
-# Run bitbake to perform the software installation and configuration
+# Run BitBake to perform the software installation and configuration
 bitbake all
 # Restore the password authentication for sudo
 sudo rm /etc/sudoers.d/$USER
 ```

+The setup script ec-init-build-env supports some options (like proxy server).
+Run `source ./ec-init-build-env --help` to check them out.

 ### Configuration